conan-io/docs/reference/commands/list.rst

 Filtering packages
 ------------------

-There's a few ways to filter the packages that are returned by the command:
+There are a few ways to filter the packages that are returned by the command:
 - The ``--package-query`` option allows to filter the packages that match a specific query, for example ``--package-query="os=Windows AND (arch=x86 OR compiler=gcc)"`` would match only Windows packages where the architecture is x86 or the compiler is gcc.